Elao/tech-blog/posts/2013-08-02-the-browserdetectorbundle-working-with-the-kernel-events.md

     </service>
 ```

-**Note:** We just added the Twig &#8220;templating&#8221; service to our service declaration because we&#8217;ll need it to render the notice&#8217;s html code.
+**Note:** We just added the Twig "templating" service to our service declaration because we'll need it to render the notice's html code.

-Then we&#8217;ll work on the onKernelResponse method to add the notice before the body closing tag and update the response:
+Then we'll work on the onKernelResponse method to add the notice before the body closing tag and update the response:

-**Note:** We added the html code of the notice just before the body closing tag, we&#8217;ll probably rely on CSS to make it a top-fixed box.
+**Note:** We added the html code of the notice just before the body closing tag, we'll probably rely on CSS to make it a top-fixed box.

 Since we modify the content of the response for a given request depending on a the *User-Agent* header of the request, we provide two different version of the resource for the same URL.
-Well, that&#8217;s not very cool: some reverse proxy could cache the version including the compatibility notice and provide everyone with this version!
+Well, that's not very cool: some reverse proxy could cache the version including the compatibility notice and provide everyone with this version!

 We might want to take care of that issue by using the Vary HTTP Cache Headers: